Vestry

-A vestry was a committee for the local secular and ecclesiastical government of a parish in England, Wales and some English colonies, which originally met in the vestry or sacristy of the parish church, and consequently became known colloquially as the "vestry".
-At their height the vestries were the only form of local government in many places and spent nearly one-fifth of the budget of the British government.
-They were stripped of their secular functions in 1894, and were abolished in 1921.
+A vestry was a committee for the local secular and ecclesiastical government of a parish in England, Wales and some English colonies.
+At their height, the vestries were the only form of local government in many places and spent nearly one-fifth of the budget of the British government.
+They were stripped of their secular functions in 1894 (1900 in London) and were abolished in 1921.